sphinx-gallery/sphinx-gallery/examples/README.txt

 Gallery of Examples
 ===================

-This page consists of the 'General example' gallery and two sub-galleries.
-These sub-galleries are generated from the sub-directories within the general examples directory.
-The file structure looks like this:
+This page consists of the 'General example' gallery and a sub-gallery, 'No image output examples'.
+This sub-gallery is generated from a sub-directory within the general examples directory.
+The file structure of this gallery looks like this:

 .. code-block:: none

-    examples/
-    ├── README.txt
+    examples/           # base 'Gallery of Examples' directory ├── README.txt
     ├── <.py files>
-    ├── sin_funct/      # 'The sin function' sub-gallery
-    │   ├── README.txt
-    │   └── <.py files>
-    └── no_output/      # 'Examples which don’t produce image output' sub-gallery ├── README.txt
+    └── no_output/      # generates the 'No image output examples' sub-gallery ├── README.txt
         └── <.py files>